michaelweatherburn/StudentWebAppDemo/README.md

 10. Dependcy Injection -- splitting layers of code into level hierarchy shown above.
 So far the layers created in code are the api layer, service layer, then data access layer

+12-18
+Next is storing the student in the database and then retrieving that info

+11.